 General supervision is received from a classified or academic supervisor.
 Functional supervision is received from the instructional staff.
 Work direction is provided to lower-level agricultural staff and student employees.

-Procedures and equipment used in the selection and care of sheep, swine, horses, burros, and beef cattle
+Procedures and equipment used in the selection and care of livestock such as meat and fiber animals, poultry, sheep, horses, burros, and dairy cattle

 Symptoms of common animal diseases and illnesses